oruga-ui/oruga/packages/docs-next/documentation/themes.md

 ### Deal with specificity

-Oruga CSS comes with the lowest [specifity](https://www.w3schools.com/css/css_specificity.asp) possible, that's why you can easily override existing classes by defining new ones in the global configuration or using attributes.
-However there are some cases where specificty is higher than you expect, for example in the [Steps](/components/Steps.html) component the `nav item` contains a `marker` and a `divider` which colors change whether the nav item is active or not.
+Oruga CSS comes with the lowest possible [specifity](https://www.w3schools.com/css/css_specificity.asp), so you can easily override existing classes by defining new ones in the global configuration or using attributes.
+However, there are some cases where the specificity is higher than you might expect, for example in the [Steps](/components/Steps.html) component the `nav item` contains a `marker` and a `divider` whose colors change whether the nav item is active or not.

 ```scss
 .o-steps {